Warm greetings to you. My name is Cleis Abeni (Upāsikā tree turtle).

 A salutogenic approach understands community members to be the best assets in the elevation of their own well-being.
 Rather than only focusing on the factors that determine ill health or adverse behavior (or pathogenesis), salutogenesis elevates the elements that create good health and beneficial behavior.

-These strategies are acts of presilience and resilience, two concepts that I first defined in a talk that I gave in the summer of 1988 at Francis L. Cardozo High School.
+These affirmations are acts of presilience and resilience, two concepts that I first defined in a talk that I gave in the summer of 1988 at Francis L. Cardozo High School.

 Presilience is the everyday work of caretaking and peacemaking that helps us create wellness for ourselves and others.
-Presilience builds caring and peaceful communities and prevents ill health and violence.
+Presilience prevents ill health and violence.
 Presilience is important because we shouldn't always have to be resilient, forever bouncing back from adversity.
 We should lead affirmative lives that forestall hurt, chaos, and trauma.

 These affirmations owe much to the research of Dr. Claude Steele and my one-on-one discussions with Dr. Amos N. Wilson.
 I discuss these scholars' work and other influences below after I present the 25 affirmations.